Q:What is the Judicial and Legal Services Commission (the "JLSC")?

 1. at the end of five years from the date of appointment or such earlier time as may be specified in his or her appointment letter;

-2. if he or she becomes a member of the LA; or
+2. if he or she becomes a member of the Parliament; or

-3. if he or she becomes a candidate for election to the LA; or
+3. if he or she becomes a candidate for election to the Parliament; or

 4. if he or she is appointed to or to act in any public office (with a couple of exceptions); or